How-To

 The Anatomy of a Market Move

-Illustrative sequence only.
-These timestamps and price moves are teaching examples, not verified historical ticks.
+Illustrative sequence — teaching examples, not historical ticks

 T-0